 But most importantly, Major Nobuo Tanaka would lead troops loyal to the Cherry Blossom Society to cordon off the Imperial Palace, isolating the Emperor from the outside world.
 The Imperial Guard was either to be enlisted or overrun, and all of the “unpatriotic” advisers were to be eliminated, along with unsympathetic officers in the Army.

 Hashimoto and Cho would rely on a well-respected figurehead in the form of Admiral Heihachiro Togo, the legendary Navy officer who destroyed the Russian fleet in 1905, to persuade the Emperor to form a new cabinet.
 Lieutenant-General Sadao Araki, a nationalist firebrand, was to become prime minister.
 Kingoro Hashimoto would become home minister.
 General Yoshitsugu Tatekawa (who was sympathetic to the Manchurian Incident) would be the new foreign minister.
-Dr. Okawa would be appointed the finance minister, and Captain Isamu Cho was to be superintendent-general of the Tokyo Metropolitan Police.
+Dr. Okawa would be appointed the finance minister, and Major Isamu Cho was to be superintendent-general of the Tokyo Metropolitan Police.
 Whether or not he would resign from the Army to do so is unclear.

 It is said that Togo knew of the plot and sympathized, but he denied any such knowledge to General Araki.

 A Fire-Eating General

 Some words should be set aside for Lieutenant-General Sadao Araki.
 Mostly forgotten today, he was a huge figure on the militarization of Japan in the 1930s.
 A veteran of the Siberian Expedition, Araki harbored an intense hatred for Communism, Socialism, and any foreign “ism”.
 However, he despised capitalism and the selfish individualism it fostered.